frovedis/frovedis/doc/tutorial/tutorial.md

     auto t2 = t.select({"c2","c3"});

-The select method selects only specified columuns.
+The select method selects only specified columns.
 Here, actual copy does not happen.
 Columns are managed as `shared_ptr` in dftable and only `shared_ptr`s are copied.
 With the dataframe operations, columns are not destructively modified.